uniquesilva/fartrooms/README.md

 A meme-driven website where users can enter different fart-themed chatrooms, each powered by a unique AI persona.
 No login, no wallet, no signup — just click, chat, and laugh!

+> **Status**: ✅ Successfully connected to GitHub!
+Repository is live and ready for deployment.

 ## Features

 - **15 Unique AI Rooms**: Each with a distinct fart-themed personality